-Failure of DCF to consider alternative bases for eligibility
+2. Failure of DCF to consider alternative bases for eligibility

-Before terminating Medicaid coverage, DCF must consider all potential bases of eligibility.10
+Before terminating Medicaid coverage, DCF must consider all potential bases of eligibility.
 For example:

-Disability

-If you have been receiving family-related Medicaid as a low-income parent and are no longer eligible for that coverage category because you no longer have a minor child, you may be eligible for SSI-related Medicaid if you are disabled and cannot work.
-(See Section 4 for more detailed discussion of this topic).
+- Disability: If you have been receiving family-related Medicaid as a low-income parent and are no longer eligible for that coverage category because you no longer have a minor child, you may be eligible for SSI-related Medicaid if you are disabled and cannot work.
+(See Section 4 for more detailed discussion of this topic). - Pregnancy: If you are pregnant, the allowable family income limit is higher than for non-pregnant people. - Once eligible for Pregnancy Medicaid, you remain eligible throughout the pregnancy and for twelve months after birth. - Children: Effective January 1, 2024, children under 19 are entitled to receive continued Medicaid coverage for 12 months from the last application, renewal, or addition to Medicaid, even if their family's income exceeds the income limits for Medicaid at some point during that period. - Being age 65 years or older: Certain low-income individuals age 65 or over who are enrolled in Medicare may also qualify for Medicaid or assistance with Medicare premiums.

-Pregnancy

-If you are pregnant, the allowable family income limit is higher than for non-pregnant people.

-Once eligible for

-Pregnancy Medicaid,

-you remain eligible

-throughout the

-pregnancy and for twelve

-months after birth.11

-Children

-Effective January 1, 2024, children under 19 are entitled to receive continued Medicaid coverage for 12 months from the last application, renewal, or addition to Medicaid, even if their family's income exceeds the income limits for Medicaid at some point during that period.12

-Being age 65 years or older

-Certain low-income individuals who are on Medicare may also qualify for Medicaid or assistance with Medicare premiums.